-CLD 402/602/802 AWS and Azure
+CLD 402 AWS and Azure

-(3 credit hours) This course will lead students through comparisons between two of the largest cloud services currently available: Amazon Web Services (AWS) and Microsoft Azure.
-Students will evaluate each platform In terms of Infrastructure, Platform, and Software as a Service (IaaS, PaaA, SaaS) capabilities offered, functionalities, ease of use, cost, and other factors which will enable a business to determine the best fit for their organization and specific needs.
-Students will develop a business plan to implement a specific service using one of these platforms.
+(3 credit hours) This course leads students through comparisons between two of the largest cloud services currently available: Amazon Web Services (AWS) and Microsoft Azure.
+Students evaluate each platform in terms of Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) capabilities offered, functionalities, ease of use, and other factors, which enable a business to determine the best fit for their organization and specific needs.
+Students develop a business plan to implement a specific service using one of these platforms.

-CLD 403/603/803 Cloud Security and Disaster Recovery
+CLD 403 Cloud Security & Disaster Recovery